< Previous Page

 AZEK® products can be routed using standard router bits and the same tools used to rout lumber.
 Carbide tipped router bits are recommended.
 Routing AZEK® products provides a crisp, clean edge.

 For best results, use fasteners designed for wood trim and wood siding (thinner shank, blunt point, full round head).
-To take advantage of the performance of AZEK®, use a highly durable fastener such as stainless steel or hot dipped galvanized.
+To take advantage of the performance of AZEK®, use a highly durable fastener such as our Stainless Steel Trim Head Screws or hot dipped galvanized fasteners.
 Staples, small brads, and wire nails must not be used.
 The fasteners should be long enough to penetrate the solid wood substrate a minimum of 1-1/2".

 Standard nail guns work well with AZEK® products.
 Like wood, use 2 fasteners per every framing member for trimboard applications.
 Trimboards 12" or wider, as well as sheets, will require additional fasteners.
 See drawing below.
 Fasteners must be installed no more than 2" from the end of each board.
 AZEK® should be fastened into a flat, solid substrate.
 Fastening AZEK® into hollow or uneven areas must be avoided.

 Pre-drilling is typically not required unless a large fastener is used or product is installed in low temperatures.

 AZEK® products do not require paint for protection, but accept and hold paint very well.
 AZEK® may be painted to achieve a custom color using a 100% acrylic latex paint with a Light Reflective Value (LRV) of 55 or higher.
 For darker colors (LRV of 54 or lower), paints specifically designed for such applications must be used, such as Sherwin-Williams VinylSafe™ coatings.

 Follow the paint manufacturer’s recommendations to apply.
 No special surface preparations are required prior to painting — just ensure the AZEK® surfaces are clean and dry.